Multirious/bevy_tween/README.md

   Godot's tween make it simple to animate something which is the inspiration for this crate.
-The multi-entity architecture is mainly inspired by Godot's node child-parent hierarchy system and that most of the engine APIs utilizes this to define behavior,.
+The multi-entity architecture is mainly inspired by Godot's node child-parent hierarchy system and that most of the engine APIs utilizes this to define behavior.

 ## License